kaikcreator/downgularJS/README.md

 # Example
 In the example folder you'll find a simple demonstration of how to:

-* configure localStorage for downloadJS
+* configure file storage for downloadJS
 * load a list of files to download in a download queue
 * start/stop the downloads
 * save/retrieve queues persistently